CaliStyle/trailpack-proxy-engine/README.md

 Create events in the `/api/events` directory and subscribe to them on load using `/config/events.js`

 #### Subscribe
-The `subscribe()` method is reserved and intended to automatically subscribe instances regardless of their worker profile.
+The `subscribe()` method method has reserved functionality and is intended to automatically subscribe instances regardless of their worker profile.
 It's possible to have an instance level cron job gather information from a remote site and change the instance by publishing and event that it is automatically subscribed to.

 ```js
 // api/events/onTestEvent.js